johnstrand/squawk-react/README.md

 3.9 - Reworked action signature, as well as some performance improvements

 4.0 - Changed ES target to ES2017, to generate more clean code

-# Events (deprecated)

-**Events have been removed**

-**The main issue with events is that it encourages components to talk directly to each other, rather than channeling all communication through the store.
-This leads to a more complex and less transparent architecture**